emalyvatne/emalyvatne.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Graduate Research Associate with the Human Performance Collaborative and Assistant Sport Scientist
+role: Assistant Sport Scientist at The Ohio State University Department of Athletics and Human Performance Collaborative

 # Organizations/Affiliations to show in About widget
 organizations: